coalsi/XF-PTZ-/README.md

 To use the Pan and Tilt Control Script, you will need:
 - Raspberry Pi 4b
-- Canon XF605 professional video camcorder
+- Canon XF605 professional video camcorder (XC Protocol)
 - Xbox controller or joystick (connected via USB to the Raspberry Pi)
 - Waveshare Stepper Motor Hat
 - Nema 17 Motors for Pan/Tilt